Earth Observation Center: Function

 The primary function of the EOC is to collect, process, and archive imaging data from satellites in orbit.
 The EOC then sends the processed data to the Remote Sensing Technology Center of Japan (RESTEC), which is a center that receives this data and processes it for distribution to researchers and the public.
 This information is also stored on magnetic tape data storage in the EOC's archives and is converted into simple images which are available to the scientific community (laboratories, universities, governments) as well as to the general public through DVD's.
 The distribution of this data is used to monitor for environmental disasters as well as educate the world about environmental issues.
 The ultimate goal of the EOC is to describe Japan's future climate change as well as build upon the remote sensing technologies.

 Facility

-The Earth Observation Center covers an area of 115,000 m2 - spread among a main building and two supplemental buildings.
+The Earth Observation Center covers an area of 115,000 m^{2} - spread among a main building and two supplemental buildings.
 The EOC has many instruments used for high-resolution satellite imagery and the development of sensors for remote sensing satellites.
 These instruments include four parabolic antenna - two 10 meters, one 11.5 meters, one 13 meters in diameter - spread throughout the EOC campus which each channel data to high-density digital tape recorders for magnetic tape data storage.
 The EOC can handle 30 camera photos and 30 images from the Synthetic Aperture Radar, a radar that captures images of an object based on the object's relative motion, of the satellite JERS-1.

 The Earth Observation Center is known for cherry blossoms in spring (7 April 2009).